Understanding Medical Codes: Unspecified Psychosis ICD-10

 Want to learn more about psychosis?

 Non-pharmacological treatments like cognitive behavioral therapy (CBT) are often recommended as well.
 CBT generally focuses on the relationships between your thoughts, feelings, and behavior.
-It can help you recognize unhealthy or harmful thought patterns and replace them with more constructive ones, thus positively impacting your emotions and behavior.
+CBT can help you recognize unhealthy or harmful thought patterns and replace them with more constructive ones, thus positively impacting your emotions and behavior.

+In some cases, in-person therapy may be less convenient or difficult to attend due to barriers such as cost and local availability.
 Exploring online therapy can offer affordability and flexibility for those who have experienced psychotic episodes.
 The option to choose between video, phone call, and online chat for sessions can help individuals personalize the therapy process to their comfort level.

 Takeaway